hieuvp/learning-python/advanced-tutorials/generators/README.md

    returning a new value from the set.
 1. The generator function can generate as many values (possibly **infinite**) as it wants, yielding each one in its turn.

-This function decides how to generate the random numbers on its own, and executes the `yield` statements one at a time, pausing in between to `yield` execution back to the main `for` loop.

 ## Exercise